k-anushka14/MATRIX-e-VS/README.md

-:

-🕶️ MATRIX e-VS – Matrix-Themed E-Voting System
+🕶️ MATRIX e-VS
-📌 Overview

-Traditional voting methods often suffer from issues such as tampering, lack of privacy, difficulty in managing elections, and absence of verifiable proof for voters.
-MATRIX e-VS is a Matrix-themed electronic voting system that ensures secure, verifiable, and tamper-proof elections with a futuristic UI inspired by The Matrix.
+A Matrix-themed electronic voting system designed to make small-scale elections secure, verifiable, and futuristic.

+📌 About the Project

+MATRIX e-VS reimagines voting in a digital era.
+Instead of paper ballots or insecure online forms, it offers:

+A modern, encrypted system that protects votes.

+An admin dashboard for managing elections.

+A Matrix-inspired user interface that feels innovative and futuristic.

+Our goal is to provide a solution that is simple enough for hackathons and small communities, but has the potential to scale with advanced features in the future.

-✨ Features
+✨ Key Features

-🔒 Secure Voting → Votes are encrypted (SHA-256 + AES) and cannot be traced back.
+🔐 End-to-End Security → Voter identities are private; votes are encrypted.

-🆔 Verifiable Identity → Each voter gets a unique digital ID to confirm their vote.
+🆔 Digital Voter ID → Each voter gets a unique ID to confirm their submission.

-🛠 Admin Dashboard → Admin can set timelines, add candidates, and manage elections.
+🖥 Admin Controls → Manage candidates, set timelines, and distribute voting links.

-🖥 Matrix-Themed UI → Futuristic interface with React + Tailwind + Three.js.

-📊 Tamper-Proof Results → Results downloadable as PDF and visualized with charts.

-🏗️ System Architecture
+🕶️ Matrix UI → A cyberpunk-inspired design for admins and voters.

+📊 Result Reports → Visual charts and downloadable PDFs for transparency.

+🛠️ Tech Stack

 Frontend → React, Tailwind CSS, Three.js
 Backend → Flask / Node.js

-Database → SQLite / MongoDB (lightweight for hackathon use)
+Database → SQLite or MongoDB

-Security → SHA-256 hashing + AES encryption
+Security → SHA-256 Hashing + AES Encryption

-Reports → Chart.js for graphs, PDF export for results

-⚙️ Feasibility

-✅ Technical → Simple full-stack with standard security (perfect for hackathon).

-✅ Operational → Suitable for small organizations, college elections, clubs.

-✅ Economic → Open-source & runs on free hosting tiers.

-⚠️ Scalability → Needs replication, DDoS protection, and compliance for large-scale use.
+Visualization → Chart.js, PDF Export

-🚀 Future Scope
+🚀 Future Possibilities

-⛓ Blockchain-based transparent vote ledger
+Blockchain-based vote ledger for absolute transparency

-🔏 Homomorphic encryption & ZK-Proofs for privacy

-🏛 Compliance with election laws (ECI/NIST, GDPR, CCPA)

-📱 Mobile app (Android/iOS) with biometric verification
+Mobile app with biometric authentication

-🤖 AI for fraud detection & turnout prediction

-🌍 Multi-language support for accessibility
+Multi-language & accessibility support

+AI-driven fraud detection and analytics

+Compliance with election standards (ECI, GDPR, NIST)

-⚡ Limitations
+⚡ Why MATRIX e-VS?

-❌ Not scalable to millions of voters yet

-🌐 Requires stable internet connectivity

-🆔 Basic authentication → risk of duplicate/fake voters

-🎨 Matrix theme may confuse non-technical users if not simplified
+✅ Trustworthy → Built with security at its core

+✅ Hackathon-Friendly → Lightweight, deployable on free tiers

+✅ Customizable → Adaptable for clubs, colleges, and small organizations

-📜 Needs legal audits & compliance for real-world elections Repository Structure
+⚠️ Not yet production-ready → Needs scaling, compliance, and audits for real-world use 📂 Project Structure
 /src
- ├── components     # UI Components
+ ├── components     # Reusable UI elements
- ├── pages          # Pages (Login, Voting, Results, Admin Dashboard) ├── contexts       # State Management
+ ├── pages          # Voter & Admin pages
+ ├── contexts       # App state management
- ├── types          # Type definitions
+ ├── types          # TypeScript definitions
 /public
- ├── index.html     # Entry point
+ ├── index.html     # App entry
- └── assets         # Static files
+ └── assets         # Static assets
  🚦 Getting Started
-🔹 Prerequisites
+Prerequisites

 Node.js & npm installed

 Git installed

-🔹 Clone & Install
+Clone & Install
 git clone https://github.com/k-anushka14/MATRIX-e-VS.git
 cd MATRIX-e-VS
 npm install

-🔹 Run Locally
+Run Locally
 npm start

-🔹 Build for Production
+Build for Production
 npm run build

+👥 Team HackTrix

+Anushka Kawalkar – AISSMS IOIT

+Prajakta Kamble – AISSMS IOIT

+Mrunal Thakare – AISSMS IOIT

 📜 License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.

+📂 Project Structure